SaMajerus/Inventory-Trkr/README.md

 #### By Sam Majerus

-#### A web application that a local Coffee Shop uses to manage/track their currently-available Inventory of Coffee Bean Sacks.
+#### A web application that a Coffee Shop uses to manage/track their currently-available Inventory of Coffee Bean Sacks.
 <br>

 ## Technologies Used